openmapsforeurope2/data-tools/docs/developer-guide-en.md

 - `integrate`: reintegrates into the source table the data extracted and processed in the work table.
 - `prepare_data`: prepares the data required for the edge-matching process or validation phase (after the edge-matching).
 - `integrate_from_validation`: updates the production tables by integrating changes from the validation tables (initial table and processed data table).
+- `copy_table`: copies tables located in a schema into the public schema.
-- `revert`: undoes the changes corresponding to the 'step' specified as a parameter.
+- `revert`: /!\ DEPRECATED - undoes the changes corresponding to the 'step' specified as a parameter.
 All changes linked to subsequent 'steps' are also undone.
-- `copy_table`: copies tables located in a schema into the public schema.

 This project also includes [SQL scripts](https://github.com/openmapsforeurope2/data-tools/tree/main/sql/db_init) intended to set up the internal mechanisms of the OME2 database (life-cycle management, resolution, identifiers, etc.).